 Q. How does the shelf life compare with other types of dog food?

-George: The shelf life of dehydrated food is the much the same as other foods because the protein source needs to be preserved with natural preservatives.
+A: The shelf life of dehydrated food is the much the same as other foods because the protein source needs to be preserved with natural preservatives.

 Q. What is the biggest myth you've heard about dehydrated dog food?

-George: One of the biggest myths about dehydrated food is that the amount of food can be overstated by as much as four times the original weight.
+A: One of the biggest myths about dehydrated food is that the amount of food can be overstated by as much as four times the original weight.
 While adding water increases the weight this is not a true reflection since the amount, and subsequently, the weight is only a reflection of the amount of water added.

 Q. How do the costs of feeding a dehydrated diet compared to wet or dry foods?

-George: Since I advocate that dehydrated food be covered with hot water, the weight of the food will increase to about double.
+A: Since I advocate that dehydrated food be covered with hot water, the weight of the food will increase to about double.
 This, in turn, means feeding dehydrated is about 30% cheaper than dried food and 50 to 60% cheaper than wet foods.